-- DMEA and ESP (except clerical) personal leave payout payment will be included on the June 30, 2023, paycheck at the substitute rate for your position. - ESP Clerical personal leave payout payment will be included on the June 17, 2023, paycheck at their substitute rate. - AFSCME and Trades personal leave payout payment will be included on the June 17, 2023, paycheck at the hourly rate for your position.
+- DMEA and ESP (except clerical) personal leave payout payment will be included on the June 30, paycheck at the District's standard substitute rate. - ESP Clerical personal leave payout payment will be included on the June 30, 2025, paycheck at their substitute rate. - AFSCME and Trades personal leave payout payment will be included on the June 27, 2025, paycheck at the hourly rate for your position.FM